cloudquery/cloudquery/website/pages/how-to-guides/keyless-access-to-aws-in-github-actions-with-oidc.md

 This permissions block is allowing the GitHub Action to Describe all EC2, which could be handy.

-## Setting up GitHub to use the OpenID Connect provider
+### Step 2: Setting up GitHub to use the OpenID Connect provider

 Now that we have a working OpenID Connect provider within AWS, we need to add the configuration to GitHub for use in our GitHub Actions.
 To do this, we simply add another step to the desired `yml` workflow.